rastersoft/autovala/wiki/autovala-fileformat.5.md

 The next line has the command **project_name**.
 This command sets the name assigned to this project.

+Next line can contain **global_version**.
+This allows to set a default version number for the project.
+Thus, every binary or library that doesn't specify a version number will take it from this.
+The version can be defined as *X.Y* or *X.Y.Z* (being X, Y and Z numbers with one or more digits).

 Then, the next line contains **vala_version**, which specifies the minimum Vala version needed to compile this project.
 By default, it is filled with the version number of the vala version installed when the project was created.

 After that, it comes several commands, some of them repeated several times, to specify what to do with each file in your project.
 These commands are: